ManticoreGamesInc/platform-documentation/src/tutorials/environmental_art.md

 You may have fallen through your terrain, and you may see an unusually flat area where Default Floor still exists in the scene.

-1. Find the **Spawn Point** in the **Hierarchy** and move it too a new spot, above the terrain and just outside of the default floor.
+1. Find the **Spawn Point** in the **Hierarchy** and move it to a new spot, above the terrain and just outside of the default floor.
 2. Right click on **Default Floor** in the **Hierarchy** and select **Delete**.
 3. Click the ![Terrain](../img/EditorManual/icons/Icon_Terrain.png) **Terrain** button again to see that it now lists the **Terrain(Rolling Hills)** as **Primary**

+!!! note
-!!! note "Tip: Primary Terrain is the terrain in your scene with collision enabled.
-You can have multiple terrains, but only one will have collision."
+    Primary Terrain is the terrain in your scene with collision enabled.
+You can have multiple terrains, but only one that players can actually walk on.

-### Apply Materials
+### Apply a Material

 Any material can be added to a terrain.
-However, materials that begin with "Terrain" are designed to be used for terrain and will have more variation in how they are applied.
+However, materials that begin with "Terrain" are designed to be used for terrain and will apply different textures to the steeper part of the terrain.

 1. Open the **Materials** tab of **Core Content**.
 2. Test out different materials by dragging them onto the terrain.
 3. Search the **Core Content** tab for  `terrain`.
-4. Find **Terrain - Desert** and drag it onto the terrain.
+4. Find **Terrain - Grass** and drag it onto the terrain.

 <div class="mt-video">
     <video autoplay loop muted playsinline poster="/img/EditorManual/Abilities/Gem.png">